 Impacts of a Dirty AC Coil

-A dirty air conditioner coil can negatively affect performance and service life.
-Restricted airflow through clogged coils makes the system work harder to remove heat and humidity.
+A dirty air conditioner coil can seriously impact performance and shorten its lifespan.
+When airflow is restricted due to clogged coils, the system has to work overtime to remove heat and humidity.

 This leads to reduced cooling capacity, higher energy bills, and struggling compressor operation.
 A severely contaminated evaporator coil can even freeze up and stop cooling altogether.